MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpaneframewnd-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUESe il riquadro può essere ancorato a un altro riquadro o finestra cornice. in caso contrario, FALSE.
+TRUE se il riquadro può essere ancorato a un altro riquadro o a una finestra cornice; in caso contrario, FALSE.

-## <a name="cpaneframewndcanbedockedtopane"></a><a name="canbedockedtopane"></a>CPaneFrameWnd::CanBeDockedToPane
+## <a name="cpaneframewndcanbedockedtopane"></a><a name="canbedockedtopane"></a> CPaneFrameWnd:: CanBeDockedToPane

 Determina se la finestra con mini-cornice può essere ancorata a un riquadro.